 Dan DuganDan Dugan is best known as the inventor of the automatic microphone mixer.
 He has been a technical mentor for the Nature Sounds Society since 1990.
 Dugan has recorded surround sound in many national parks including Muir Woods, Joshua Tree, and Yosemite.
 He has published six "relaxation CD's" of nature sounds with naturemusicdownload.com and a full-length dawn chorus from Mariposa Grove in Yosemite with listeningearth.com.
 Events:

 Dan EfseaffDan Efseaff has over 20 years of experience as a restoration ecologist and land manager.
 Currently, he is the District Manager for the Paradise Recreation and Park District.
-Mr. Efseaff has experience with a wide variety of restoration projects, conservation and agricultural lands management, education and outreach, water conservation, and overseeing watershed programs.
+Dan has experience with a wide variety of restoration projects, conservation and agricultural lands management, education and outreach, water conservation, and overseeing watershed programs.
 Events:

 Todd EggertRobert "Todd" Eggert Has enjoyed birding since he was 10 years old.
 Born and raised in Northern California, Todd has gained extensive knowledge of Californian Ecosystems and has gained a passion for sharing that knowledge with others.
 Throughout his career as a park ranger, Todd has led many birding field trips both in an official ranger capacity and through his volunteer work with California Waterfowl Association, Napa Audubon Society and Audubon Canyon Ranch.
 Events:

-Steve EmmonsSteve Emmons previously served as the Wildlife Refuge Manager for Sacramento and Delevan National Wildlife Refuges (Sacramento National Wildlife Refuge Complex, Willows, CA) from 1996 to 2020 prior to retiring.
+Steve EmmonsSteve Emmons served as the Wildlife Refuge Manager for Sacramento and Delevan National Wildlife Refuges (Sacramento National Wildlife Refuge Complex, Willows, CA) from 1996 to 2020 prior to retiring.
 Previously, he served as the Assistant Refuge Manager at the Lacassine National Wildlife Refuge in Lake Arthur, LA (1990-1996) and the Fish and Wildlife Specialist at the Fort Carson Military Reservation, Colorado Springs, CO (1982-1990).
 He currently resides in southwestern Oregon.
 Steve's primary interests include nature photography (particularly wildlife photography) and observing birds.
 Events:

 Matt ForsterMatt Forster is an avid outdoorsman and birder whose love of the land has him interested in conservation of habitat and restoration.
 He studied waterfowl biology and wetland management as well as ornithology at CSUChico.
 Events: